jessicading/zoom-participation/README.md

 ```

 #### Downloading Zoom participants file
-In your Zoom account page, go to the "Reports" tab.
+In your Zoom account page, go to the "Reports" tab and then click on "Usage".
 You will see the number of participants for each meeting as a link.
 Click on the link and export the results by clicking on the blue "Export" button.
 You can also choose the participants for a specific time period.

 #### Additional notes